 Carotid duplex is an ultrasound test that shows how well blood is flowing through the carotid arteries.
 The carotid arteries are located in the neck.
-They supply blood to the brain.
+They supply blood directly to the brain.

-The device sends high-frequency sound waves to the arteries in your neck.
+- The device sends sound waves to the arteries in your neck.
 The sound waves bounce off the blood vessels and form images or pictures of the insides of the arteries.

 No preparation is necessary.

-You may feel some pressure as the probe is moved around your neck.
+You may feel some pressure as the transducer is moved around your neck.
 The pressure should not cause any pain.
 You may also hear a "whooshing" sound.
+This is normal.

-The carotid duplex test checks blood flow in the carotid arteries.
+This test checks blood flow in the carotid arteries.
 It can detect:

 Your doctor may order this test if: